KieranODriscoll/docs/vault/docs/Security+/General Security Concepts/1-4d-Encryption Technologies.md

 - Password protected
 	- No dictionary attacks
 - Embedded microcontroller used for secure boot, disk encryption and system integrity verification
+- Hardware-based storage system that contains keys, digital certificates, hashed passwords and other types of information used for authentication
 ## Hardware Security Module (HSM)
 - Used in large environments
 	- Clusters, redundant power